CronDog

 You'll see the tag_name is json-path-2.6.0.
 Let us create an email notification so you can get notified whenever this field value changed.

-Under the Notification section, click the ADD button next to the Email label:
+Under the Notifications section, click the Add button next to the Email label:

 Then provide the following values in the dialog: